 The biggest obvious advantage of this treatment is how much easier, simpler, and less invasive it is.
 A traditional facelift requires you to be heavily sedated.
 The process itself requires a lot of incisions and suturing.
 Then you’ll need to be driven home and have someone care for you for at least three days.
 If you have children, you’ll need to arrange childcare.
 Most people who undergo a facelift will also need to take a few weeks off from work.

 A thread lift is much different.
-It’s not very invasive, and it doesn’t require a lot of downtime.
+It’s not very invasive, and it doesn’t require a lot of downtimes.
 While you will need to avoid rubbing your face for a week, you won’t have to go through all the intense after-care that you would with a facelift.

 Whenever you have surgery, there are always risks.
 The more anesthesia that is necessary, the greater the risk.
 Additionally, a facelift comes with the risk of scarring, bruising, bleeding, and other complications.
 These are almost non-existent with the thread version of a lift.